 Each specialization reviews applicant materials, identifies candidates for acceptance, and recommends to the HHP Graduate Director either admission, provisional admission, or rejection to the program.
 The HHP Graduate Director reviews each application and makes an admission recommendation to the Dean of the College of Graduate Studies.
 The College of Graduate Studies sends a letter notifying the applicant of the admission decision.
-If the applicant is provisionally admitted, the HHP Graduate Director sends a letter notifying the applicant of the provision(s) of admission.
-The HHP Graduate Program Office monitors the provisions and notifies the student and the College of Graduate Studies when provisions are met.
+If the applicant is provisionally admitted, the HHP Graduate Director sends a letter notifying the applicant of the program Office monitors the provisions and notifies the student and the College of Graduate Studies Studies when provisions are met.